 The Company elected to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes, commencing with the tax year ended December 31, 2017.
 The Company is structured as an Umbrella Partnership REIT ("UPREIT").
 As such, all of the Company's properties are owned through a subsidiary partnership, Safehold Operating Partnership LP (the "Operating Partnership").
-On January 2, 2019, iStar acquired 12.5 million newly designated limited partnership units ("Investor Units") in the Operating Partnership, representing a 40.6% ownership interest (refer to Note 10) in the Operating Partnership.
+As of September 30, 2019, the Company owned 100% of the limited partner interests and a subsidiary of the Company owned 100% of the general partner interests, in the Operating Partnership.
 The UPREIT structure may afford the Company certain benefits as it seeks to acquire properties from third parties who may want to defer taxes by contributing their Ground Leases to the Company.